€199 000 (HAI)**

 • There are 3 big open floors measuring 15m x 8m each.

-• A particular feature of the building are the dual aspect windows of the middle floor which flood the room with light from the south and offer views and sounds of the river.
+• A particular feature of the building is the dual aspect windows of the middle floor which flood the room with light from the south and offer views and sounds of the river.

 • The ground floor has its original floor tiles and also dual aspect windows.
 Access at the same level to cellar rooms.